lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 times and then the best parameter(s) are selected upon investigation of classifier accuracy.
-We recommend a minimum of 13 markers per sub-cellular class for stratified 80/20 partitioning and 5-fold cross-validation - this allows a minimum of 10 examples for parameter optimisation on the training partition i.e. 2 per fold for 5-fold cross-validation, and then 3 for testing the best parameters on the validation set.
+We recommend a minimum of 13 markers per sub-cellular class for stratified 80/20 partitioning and 5-fold cross-validation; this allows a minimum of 10 examples for parameter optimisation on the training partition i.e. 2 per fold for 5-fold cross-validation, and then 3 for testing the best parameters on the validation set.